 1. Separation Date.
-You agree and acknowledge that your Company employment will terminate by way of mutual agreement on June 7, 2024 (the "Separation Date").
+You agree and acknowledge that your Company employment will terminate by way of mutual agreement on August 31, 2024 (the "Separation Date").
 As of and following the Separation Date, (a) you will no longer be employed by the Company, and (b) you will no longer hold any other employment, director, manager, or officer positions with the Company, its direct and indirect parents, and/or its direct and indirect subsidiaries (the Company, along with its direct and indirect parents and subsidiaries, the "Company Group").
 Following the Separation Date, the Company will pay you all amounts earned and owing pursuant to the terms and conditions of Sections 4.5(a)(i), (iii), (iv) and (v) of the Employment Agreement (as defined in Section 2 below).

 2. Severance Benefits.
 As consideration for this Agreement, your employment termination will be deemed to be a termination under Section 4.5(b) of your Employment, Confidentiality, Noncompete and Invention Rights Agreement, dated as of October 25, 2019 (the "Employment Agreement").
-As such, pursuant to the terms and conditions of the Employment Agreement (as modified and enhanced by this Agreement), if: (i) you remain a Company employee in good standing through and including the Separation Date and your employment terminates on the Separation Date; (ii) on or within twenty-five (25) calendar days following the Separation Date, you sign, date, and return to the Company (without alteration), the General Release of Claims attached hereto as Exhibit A (the "General Release"); (iii) you allow the General Release to become effective in accordance with its terms; and (iv) you comply with the terms of and your obligations under this Agreement and your other Continuing Obligations owed to the Company Group as detailed and as modified in Section 5 below (collectively, clauses (i) through (v), the "Obligations"), the Company Group will provide you with the following "Termination Benefits":
+As such, pursuant to the terms and conditions of the Employment Agreement (as modified and enhanced by this Agreement), if: (i) you remain a Company employee in good standing through and including the Separation Date and your employment terminates on the Separation Date; (ii) on or within twenty-one (21) calendar days following the Separation Date, you sign, date, and return to the Company (without alteration), the General Release of Claims attached hereto as Exhibit A (the "General Release"); (iii) you allow the General Release to become effective in accordance with its terms; and (iv) you comply with the terms of and your obligations under this Agreement and your other Continuing Obligations owed to the Company Group as detailed in Section 5 below (collectively, clauses (i) through (v), the "Obligations"), the Company Group will provide you with the following "Termination Benefits":

 (a) Termination Payments.
-Termination pay in the form of continuation of your final monthly base salary for a period of nine (9) months following the Separation Date (totaling \$339,101.25) (the "Termination Payments").
-The Termination Payments will be paid to you, subject to required payroll deductions and withholdings, on the Company's regular payroll schedule in effect following the Separation Date; provided, however that any such payments that are otherwise scheduled to be made prior to the General Release Effective Date (as defined in the General Release) shall instead accrue and be made on the first administratively practicable payroll date following the General Release Effective Date.
+Termination pay in the form of a lump sum cash payment equal to your final monthly base salary for a period of nine (9) months following the Separation Date (totaling \$348,925.50) (the "Termination Payments").
+The Termination Payments will be paid to you on September 15, 2024, subject to required payroll deductions and withholdings.
 For the avoidance of doubt, you acknowledge and agree that you will not receive, and are forfeiting, any additional payments related to the Target Bonus (as defined in the Employment Agreement) subject to Section 3 below.